yaya2devops/cloudblog/clbw0kgpt000b08ml22bre2ce.md

 This include:
-- Consider the skills and expertise of the current team.
+- Consider the skills and expertise of the development team.
 - Training and upskilling current employees.
 - Adopting new technologies and tools.
 - Rethinking traditional software development processes.